dscheinah/pwsafe/README.md

 This is a password safe to be used a self hosted web application.
 It is implemented using modern PHP, MySQL and JavaScript.
 Of course some HTML and CSS is also needed.

-The current state of development currently is alpha.
+The current state of development currently is beta.
-This means the basic parts of the application are working, but are not tested very well.
+This means most parts of the application are working, but are not tested very well.

-Also some features are still under development:
+Some features are still under development:
-* user and group management with basic privileges
+* group management
 * share passwords with other users and groups

 This readme gives information about